koenrane/KR-new-site/content/2019-review-rewrite-seeking-power-is-often-robustly.md

 >
 > Some authors have suggested that _gaining power over the environment_ is a robustly instrumental behavior pattern on which learning agents generally converge as they tend towards optimality.
 If so, robust instrumentality presents a safety concern for the alignment of advanced reinforcement learning systems with human society: such systems might seek to gain power over humans as part of their environment.
 For example, Marvin Minsky imagined that an agent tasked with proving the Riemann hypothesis might rationally turn the planet into computational resources.

-This choice is not costless: many are already acclimated to the existing ‘instrumental convergence.’
+This choice is not costless: many are already acclimated to the existing ‘instrumental convergence.'
 It even has [its own Wikipedia page](https://en.wikipedia.org/wiki/Instrumental_convergence).
 Nonetheless, if there ever were a time to make the shift, that time would be now.

 ## Qualification of Claims

 The original post claimed that “optimal policies tend to seek power”, _period_.
-This was partially based on a result which I’d incorrectly interpreted.
+This was partially based on a result which I'd incorrectly interpreted.
 Vanessa Kosoy and Rohin Shah pointed out this error to me, and I quickly amended the original post and [posted a follow-up explanation](/clarifying-power-seeking-and-instrumental-convergence).

-At the time, I’d wondered whether this was still true in general via some other result.
-The answer is ‘no’: it _isn’t_ always more probable for optimal policies to navigate towards states which give them more control over the future.
-Here’s a surprising counterexample which doesn’t even depend on my formalization of ‘power.’
+At the time, I'd wondered whether this was still true in general via some other result.
+The answer is ‘no': it _isn't_ always more probable for optimal policies to navigate towards states which give them more control over the future.
+Here's a surprising counterexample which doesn't even depend on my formalization of ‘power.'

 ![](https://39669.cdn.cke-cs.com/rQvD3VnunXZu34m86e5f/images/6e57042283c8eb981b2be10d266bfcf804d06653cfc04809.png)

-The paths are one-directional; the agent can’t go back from **3** to **1**.
+The paths are one-directional; the agent can't go back from **3** to **1**.
 The agent starts at **1**.
 Under a certain state reward distribution, the vast majority of agents go _up_ to **2**.

-However, any reasonable notion of ‘power’ must consider having no future choices (at state **2**) to be less powerful than having one future choice (at state **3**).
+However, any reasonable notion of ‘power' must consider having no future choices (at state **2**) to be less powerful than having one future choice (at state **3**).
 For more detail, see Section 6 and Appendix B.3 of [the paper](https://arxiv.org/pdf/1912.01683.pdf).

 ![](https://39669.cdn.cke-cs.com/rQvD3VnunXZu34m86e5f/images/0cabde68e0eb61a5bb325beab9ddd645139198303d6ae308.png)

 When reward is IID across states according to the quadratic CDF $F(x) := x^2$ on the unit interval, then with respect to reward functions drawn from this distribution, going _up_ has about a 91% chance of being optimal when the discount rate $\gamma = .12$.

-If you’re curious, this happens because this quadratic reward distribution has negative skew.
-When computing the optimality probability of the _up_ trajectory, we’re checking whether it maximizes discounted return.
+If you're curious, this happens because this quadratic reward distribution has negative skew.
+When computing the optimality probability of the _up_ trajectory, we're checking whether it maximizes discounted return.
 Therefore, the probability that _up_ is optimal is

 $\mathbb{P}_{R\sim\mathcal{D}}\left(R(\textbf{2})\geq \max\left((1-\gamma) R(\textbf{3}) + (1-\gamma) \gamma R(\textbf{4}) + \gamma^2 R(\textbf{5}),   (1-\gamma) R(\textbf{3}) + (1-\gamma) \gamma R(\textbf{4}) + \gamma^2 R(\textbf{6})\right)\right).$

 Weighted averages of IID draws from a left-skew distribution will look more Gaussian and therefore have fewer large outliers than the left-skew distribution does.
 Thus, going _right_ will have a lower optimality probability.

-No matter how you cut it, the relationship just isn’t true in general.
+No matter how you cut it, the relationship just isn't true in general.
 Instead, [the post](https://www.lesswrong.com/posts/6DuJxY8X45Sco4bS2/seeking-power-is-often-provably-instrumentally-convergent-in) now sketches sufficient conditions under which power-seeking behavior is more probably optimal – conditions which are proven in the paper.

 <hr>